 - The formula breaks down when it is exposed to the air

-- The product is diluted because it's been mixed with water.
-This can happen on purpose or by accident if the product is used in the shower
+- Exposure to moisture.
+This can happen on purpose or by accident if the product is used and/or kept in the shower

 - The products have been exposed to bacteria from coming into contact with your skin multiple times